Step aboard the Palace on Wheels and set off on an unforgettable rail journey to the fabled cities of Rajasthan. Venture into

 the colors and rhythms of India’s captivating

-Travel for five nights aboard the Palace on Wheels, a train designed in the style of a bygone era, evoking the splendor of the maharajas.
+Travel for five nights aboard the Palace on Wheels, a train that evokes the splendor of the maharajas and travels to places not easily accessible by road.

-Explore six UNESCO World Heritage sites, including Fatehpur Sikri and the incomparable Taj Mahal.
+In the company of a National Geographic expert, explore six UNESCO World Heritage sites, including Fatehpur Sikri and the hill forts of Rajasthan.

 Day 4 — Jaipur

 This morning, ascend to the hilltop Amber Fort, a 16th- and 17th-century complex.
 Explore its exquisite and well-preserved palaces, temples, gardens, and pavilions.
 After lunch, enjoy a guided tour of the City Palace, a vast complex with a museum housing rare manuscripts, paintings, and an armory.
 Visit the 18th-century royal observatory known as Jantar Mantar and examine a variety of precise astronomical tools.
-This evening, settle into your cabin on board the Palace on Wheels.
-Palace on Wheels (B,L,D)
+This evening, board the Palace on Wheels and settle into your cabin.

 Set out on a morning game drive in Ranthambhore National Park in search of the elusive tiger as well as hyenas, jackals, and foxes.
 After lunch back on the train, arrive in the city of Chittaurgarh.
 Trace a turbulent history of siege, valor, and sacrifice at Chittaurgarh Fort, one of the largest forts in India.
-Palace on Wheels (B,L,D)
+Later this afternoon, meet villagers on a walk within the hilltop fortified walls and stop for tea at sunset.

 Today the train carries us into the heart of the Thar Desert to magical Jaisalmer, founded by Rawal Jaisal in A.D.
 1156.
 Rising above the city, the imposing turrets and bastions of the golden sandstone fort conceal a lively town within.
 Explore this magnificent fort and discover the havelis, once the mansions of wealthy merchants, decorated with elaborate facades.
-Later, ride a camel across the sand dunes of Sam and stop for a traditional tea in the desert.
-This evening, experience Diwali, the Festival of Lights, with fireworks lighting the sky for one of the biggest Hindu celebrations in India.
-Lakshmi Puja is performed in the evening with people exchanging gifts and lighting candles around their houses to seek divine blessings from the Goddess of Wealth.
-India glows during this important Hindu celebration: ceramic lamps burn brightly, colored paper lanterns are hung, and fireworks light up the sky in a dazzling display.
+In the late afternoon, ride a camel across the sand dunes of the Thar Desert and stop for a traditional tea.
+Enjoy dinner off the train this evening while watching a performance by traditional folk dancers.
 Palace on Wheels (B,L,D)

 Disembark the train in Bharatpur and head into the wetlands of Keoladeo Ghana National Park, a renowned bird sanctuary.
 Search for egrets, flamingos, and many other bird species and wildlife.
 Then stop at a hotel near the park for a cooking demonstration and lunch.
 Take a guided walk around Bharatpur village before heading to Fatehpur Sikri, the capital of the Mughal Empire from 1569 to 1585, where elegant carved sandstone palaces remain incredibly well-preserved.
 Continue to Agra this evening.
 ITC Mughal (B,L,D)